Premature Ejaculation

 Feeling a lack of control over timing

-Reduced sexual satisfaction or frustration for one or both partners
+Reduced sexual satisfaction for one or both partners

-Reliance on distraction or avoidance strategies to delay ejaculation
+Reliance on distraction or “techniques” to delay ejaculation

 Relationship tension or pressure related to sexual timing

-These experiences may occur consistently or vary depending on context, stress levels, partner dynamics or sexual expectations.
+These experiences may be consistent or can vary depending on context, stress levels, partner dynamics or sexual expectations.

 Contributing factors

-Premature ejaculation is usually influenced by a combination of psychological, physiological and relational factors, rather than a single cause.
+Premature ejaculation is usually influenced by multiple interacting factors rather than a single cause.

 Psychological factors may include:

-Performance anxiety or fear of “finishing too quickly”
+Performance anxiety or fear of ejaculating too quickly

 Physical and physiological factors may include: